310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 I couldn’t do anything to help anyone, so being able to satisfy your heart was ten times better than that.

 But when I joined Yumenosaki… what was the norm to me just collapsed.
-It changed entirely…
+It changed entirely.
+People would compliment me, enough to surprise me…

-People would compliment me, enough to surprise me… to completely shock me.
+Enough to completely baffle me.
+Even though all I did was sluggishly do things other people could easily do—

-They’d say things like, “Nice job” “You’re amazing” “Good boy,” even though all I did was sluggishly do things other people could easily do.
+They’d praise me with words like, “Nice job,” “You’re amazing,” “Good boy”.

-And lately, I even get told I’m cute… Even though, from the way I see it, I haven’t actually changed…
+And lately, I even get told I’m cute… Even though, from the way I see it, I haven’t actually changed.

 But it made me happy.
-Everyone used to be shocked by how slow I was, after all.
+Everyone used to be fed up of how slow I was, after all.

 I kept getting complimented, and people thought good things about me… It made me want it more and more.

-That’s why… Ever since my pair lesson with Tori-kun, I kept thinking about how I wanted to aim to be cute… How I wanted to be even more cute…
+That’s why… Ever since my pair lesson with Tori-kun[^6], I kept thinking about how I wanted to aim to be cute… How I wanted to be even more cute…

 About how I wanted to be praised more…
 {% endbubble %}

 {% bubble Tomoya %}
-You don’t have to rush yourself so much, you know?
+You don’t have to rush yourself so much, y'know?
 {% endbubble %}

 {% bubble Hajime %}